 Over twenty plus years as a working Artists, I am often interested in archetypes and paradoxes.
 As a choreographer, I tackle the essence of movement as metaphor or analogy.
 I strive to convey a world that is derivative from everyday life, but the dances I make do address aspects of fantasy, imagination, and memory within the context of contemporary life.

 To create my work, I draw on knowledge of contemporary and historical artistic, biographical, and literary sources.
 Intrigued by a wide range of methodologies by employ multiple strategies of investigation in my choreography, occasionally creating ambiguous juxtapositions and new, unfamiliar languages.

-He is a former dancer and current répétiteur for the Bill T. Jones/Arnie Zane Dance Company receiving a 2003 BESSIE Award.
-Barnes has also worked with Pilobolus, Cleo Parker Robinson Dance Ensemble, Joseph Tmim’s – Tolada dance company, Joan Miller Players, Group Motions Dance Company, Philadanco, Movement Source, Pacific Conservatory Theatre, Katherine Dunham, Eleo Pomare, and guest artist for numerous ballet and contemporary companies.
+He has also worked with Katherine Dunham, Eleo Pomare, Pilobolus, Cleo Parker Robinson Dance Ensemble, Group Motions Dance Company, Philadanco, Pacific Conservatory Theatre, and as a guest artist for numerous ballet and contemporary companies.

 “he came to resemble a martyr” -New York Times.

 “Germaul Barnes is saluted for the great choreography.” -Broadway World magazine